Kenyon Junction railway station

 Kenyon Junction was a railway station at Kenyon near Culcheth in Warrington, England.
 The station was built at the junction of the Liverpool and Manchester Railway and the Kenyon and Leigh Junction Railway.
 It was situated in the historic county of Lancashire.
-The station opened in 1830 as Bolton Junction and closed to passengers on 2 January 1961 before closing completely on 1 August 1963.
+The station opened in 1830 as Bolton Junction before being renamed in 1843, and closed to passengers on 2 January 1961, before closing completely on 1 August 1963.
 The junction fell out of use when the line serving Leigh was closed in 1969.

 History

 The station was opened on 15 September 1830 as part of the Liverpool and Manchester Railway.
 It was originally named Bolton Junction before being renamed Kenyon Junction in June 1843.

 The early station was criticised for poor facilities and missed connections and was reconstructed in 1883.
 The London and North Western Railway's Tyldesley Loopline from Eccles to the junction west of Tyldesley station continued south west to Leigh, Pennington and Kenyon Junction opened in 1864.

 The original engine shed closed before 1870.
 Large sidings accommodated goods and coal traffic from Bag Lane, Westleigh, Bickershaw and Abram Collieries and Jacksons and Speakmans Sidings in Bedford, Greater Manchester, Leigh.
 There were two signal boxes.

-All stations on the line to Bolton closed in 1954.
+All stations on the line to Bolton closed in 1954, and Kenyon Junction closed for passenger use on 2 January 1961.

-The stationmaster's house remains in occupation, complete with its own railway bridge to cross the Manchester to Liverpool line, but is not visible from the road.
+Few traces of the original station remain today.